Volunteer in Peru with Projects Abroad

 Projects Abroad Peru has its office in Urubamba, a town in the heart of the Sacred Valley.
 There are voluntary placements in many of the small towns within the region, the people of which are keen to welcome volunteers to their communities.
 Our unique Incan & Wari Archaeology project is based in Huyro, about three hours from Urubamba.

-If you want to work in the rainforest, our Conservation & Environment project is an hour's flight from Lima to Puerto Maldonado, followed by a two-hour boat trip up the Madre de Dios river - it's a jungle adventure just to get there!
+If you want to work in the rainforest, our Conservation & Environment project is an hour's flight from Lima to Puerto Maldonado, followed by a one hour boat trip up the Madre de Dios river - it's a jungle adventure just to get there!

 Our host families in the Sacred Valley may live in houses with walls built by the Incas or, if you're volunteering in the Amazon rainforest, you'll live and work in our own Taricaya Lodge where you'll be living alongside playful spider monkeys.